Henry Grossbard

 Henry Grossbard was the inventor of the Radiant Cut, a diamond cut similar to the Barrion but with different faceting; he was also the founder of RCDC Corp, marketing the original radiant cut.

-He came to the U.S. from Austria during World War II, and apprenticed with a diamantaire.
+Grossbard emigrated to the U.S. from Austria during World War II, and apprenticed with a diamantaire.
 He later became a master diamond cutter before inventing the Radiant Cut in 1976.

-Henry Grossbard died in 2005 in a hit and run accident, while walking his dog on Passover.
+Grossbard died in 2005 in a hit and run accident, while walking his dog on Passover.
 The killer was never found.

-His son, Stanley Grossbard, assumed responsibilities for RCDC Corp. following Grossbard's death.
+Grossbard's son, Stanley Grossbard, assumed responsibilities for RCDC Corp. following Grossbard's death.
 Stanley Grossbard is married to Hoboken Mayor Dawn Zimmer.